AdrianAntico/Quantico/README.md

 > Lag 1 vs None: this will test whether utilizing Lags are useful

 ##### Forecasting Options
-1. Forecast: if you have a trained model you can call it to generate a forecast for you
+1. <b>Forecast:</b> if you have a trained model you can call it to generate a forecast for you
-2. Retrain + Forecast: if you have a model you can refresh it and have it generate a forecast for you
+2. <b>Retrain + Forecast:</b> if you have a model you can refresh it and have it generate a forecast for you